How We're Responding to Climate Change

 There is a NHS Bournemouth and Poole Heatwave Plan to help residents when there’s a heatwave.
 This raises awareness of the risks relating to severe hot weather.
 It tells individuals and organisations what to do to reduce those risks.

-Wessex Water has a plan for climate change that sets out a 25 year water resources plan.
+Wessex Water has a plan for climate change that sets out a long term water resources plan.

 The Bournemouth Affordable Warmth Partnership aims to get rid of fuel poverty in Bournemouth.
 We help agencies reach vulnerable households and provide the best possible coordinated assistance.